Updated: Apr 2026

 📌

-- Burning Rosebank's oil and gas would produce more CO2 than the 28 poorest countries do in a year.
+- Rosebank would produce more CO2 than the 73 lowest-emitting countries do in a year.
 Rosebank would bust UK climate goals and is not compatible with a safe climate.
 Experts are clear: we already have enough oil and gas fields in production to meet our energy demands.

-- Shockingly, Rosebank could result in a net loss of over hundreds of millions to the UK Treasury, thanks to the billions in tax breaks oil giant Equinor and Ithaca Energy would get from its development.
+- Rosebank could result in a net loss of over hundreds of millions to the UK Treasury, thanks to the billions in generous tax breaks its owners would get from its development.

 - Rosebank's pipeline would cut through a Marine Protected Area and directly threatens protected marine life.